What is an elder law attorney?Read more

 How Much Does It Cost to Ask an Elder Law Attorney a Question?

-There is no single answer to your question -- it depends on the lawyer and the question itself.
-Some lawyers will speak with any prospective client on the phone while others will require that they come in for a meeting.
-Some charge for an initial meeting and some do not.
+A: There is no single answer to your question - it depends on the lawyer and the question itself.
+Some lawyers will speak with any prospective client on the phone, while others will require that they come in for a meeting.
+Some charge for an initial meeting, and some do not.

-For information on why it is a good idea to use a lawyer for long-term care planning, go here: https://www.elderlawanswers.com/why-you-should-use-a-lawyer-for-medicaid-planning-16269.
+Find information on why it is a good idea to use a lawyer for long-term care planning.